Meghana157/Excel-Sales-Dashboard/README.md

 - Verify data for any missing values and anomalies, and sort out the same.
 - Made sure data is consistent and clean with respect to data type, data format and values used.
 - Created pivot tables according to the questions asked.
-- Merge all pivot tables into one dashboard and apply slicer to make https://github.com/Meghana157/Excel-Sales-Dashboard/blob/main/Excel_Project.xlsx interactive and dynamic
+- Merge all pivot tables into one dashboard and apply slicer to make <a href="https://github.com/Meghana157/Excel-Sales-Dashboard/blob/main/Excel_Project.xlsx">Dashboard</a> interactive and dynamic

 ## **Dashboard**